tysoncung/tysoncung/README.md

 ## What I'm Building

-Currently leading cloud infrastructure at hivo.co, focusing on making our systems handle scale without falling over.
+As CPO at hivo.co, I drive our product strategy while staying hands-on with cloud infrastructure and engineering practices.
+Making sure our systems scale without falling over is still my favorite part.
 Previously built data platforms at Insurance Commission of WA.
 B.Sc Computer Science from NUS.

 **Day-to-day:**
 - AWS infrastructure (the kind that actually stays up)